-- 3 to 4 elachi/ cardamom pods skinned and powdered.
+- 3 to 4 elachi or cardamom pods (skinned and powdered)

-- Handful of mixed nuts pista, cashew and almonds
+- Handful mixed nuts pista, cashew & almonds

-- Garnish with nuts.
+Garnish carrot halwa with nuts.
 Serve Warm or chilled.

-- For ½ kg carrot, we will use only about 1 cup milk and then ½ cup grated khoya / mawa, ½ cup + 2 tbsp sugar.
+For ½ kg carrot, we will use only about 1 cup milk.
+Then ½ cup grated khoya or mawa. ½ cup + 2 tbsp sugar.
 Follow the same method mentioned in the step by step pictures.

 How to make carrot halwa recipe – step by step photos

 1. Wash carrots thoroughly under running water.
 Peel and grate them.
 A food processor quickens the process of grating.
-If you own one, you can use it.
+So if you own one, you can use it.

-3. To the same pan, add milk and begin to heat it.
+3. Next to the same pan, pour milk and begin to heat it.

 4. Add grated carrots.

 5. Stir and cook on a medium flame.
 Keep stirring to prevent burning at the bottom.
 Since I used a heavy bottom pan, I didn’t have to stir very often.
-But I suggest consistently keep checking if the halwa is sticking at the bottom.
+But I suggest consistently keep checking otherwise the halwa will stick at the bottom.

-6. You will have be cautious towards the end when the milk has almost evaporated.
+6. You will have be cautious always towards the end.
+Especially when the milk has almost evaporated.

 7. Cook until the milk completely evaporates.

 9. Sugar melts and halwa turns gooey once again.
 Stir and cook.
 When the moisture is half evaporated, add ghee and stir well.